canonical/kafka-operator/docs/how-to/cluster/replication.md

 manages tasks on a Charmed Kafka Connect cluster that replicates data from an active Apache Kafka cluster to a passive cluster.

-Check the status of deployed applications by running `juju status` command.
+Check the status of deployed applications by running `juju status`.
+The following VM output illustrates the expected application state; Kubernetes output uses pod addresses and omits the machine column:
-The result should be similar to:

 ```text
 Model  Controller  Cloud/Region         Version  SLA          Timestamp